PHSI-supplements/labs/integrated-labs/ProximityAlarmLab/doc/06-sensor-state-machine.md

 ### Initiate a pulse

 The `manage_sensor()` function runs in the program's main control loop.
-When you examine it, you'll see that it has an input state machines for the left pushbutton.
+When you examine it, you'll see that it has an input state machine for the left pushbutton.
 Notice that when the right pushbutton responds to a press, it calls the `initiate_pulse` function.

 - [ ] In the `initiate_pulse()` function, add code that, if `sensor_state` is `READY`: